carlosadames/url-shortener-api/readme.md

 ## Table Schemas

 Data is stored in the urls table.
+See migration file below for reference.

 ## Installation